2013 Indianapolis Colts season

-In the AFC wild card game against the Kansas City Chiefs, the Colts rallied to turn a 38–10 Chiefs' lead into a 45–44 victory for the third largest comeback in NFL playoff history.
-It is behind the Bills who rallied from a 32-point deficit in the 1993 AFC Wild Card Game and the Vikings who rallied from a 33-point deficit in 2022.
-As of 2022, this represents the most recent season where the Colts won their opening game.
+In the AFC wild card game against the Kansas City Chiefs, the Colts rallied to turn a 38–10 Chiefs' lead into a 45–44 victory for the second-largest comeback in NFL playoff history.
+It is behind the Bills who rallied from a 32-point deficit in the 1993 AFC Wild Card Game.
+However, the Colts were defeated by the New England Patriots in the divisional round, by a score of 43–22.